How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 A budget is a word that is often overlooked by people.
-In fact, only 67% of Americans are said to budget.
+In fact, only 8 in 10 Americans use a budget.
 It’s important to keep your finance life well balanced and budgeting can help a great deal.

 Do you think Warren Buffett or Bill Gates could have achieved such success without proper budgeting?
 No!
 Budgeting won’t just help you get out of a hole — it can also help you acquire financial wealth.
 And yes, it can help you do that even if you have a modest salary or income.

 What is a Budget?

 In simple words, a budget is a strategy that helps a person or a family highlight their income and expenses over a defined period of time, typically a month.
 It’s designed to understand and decide how and where the money should be allocated.